 Holley in Orleans County, New York — The American Northeast (Mid-Atlantic)

-Topics.
-This historical marker is listed in these topic lists: Abolition & Underground RR • Waterways & Vessels.
-A significant historical year for this entry is 1792.
+Topics and series.
+This historical marker is listed in these topic lists: Settlements & Settlers • Waterways & Vessels.
+In addition, it is included in the Former U.S. Presidents: #06 John Quincy Adams, and the Quakerism series lists.
+A significant historical date for this entry is July 4, 1825.

 Location.
-43° 13.446′ N, 78° 1.603′ W. Marker is in Holley, New York, in Orleans County.
-Marker is on South Main Street (New York State Route 237 at milepost 7.4), 0.1 miles south of Geddes Street, on the right when traveling south.
+43° 13.673′ N, 78° 1.283′ W. Marker is in Holley, New York, in Orleans County.
+Marker can be reached from East Avenue, 0.2 miles south of Perry Street, on the left when traveling south.
+Marker is just beyond the end of the parking area south of the East Avenue lift bridge over the Erie Barge Canal.
 Touch for map.
-Marker is at or near this postal address: 31 South Main Street, Holley NY 14470, United States of America.
+Marker is in this post office area: Holley NY 14470, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 The Holley Loop (within shouting distance of this marker); 1823 Canal Bed (approx. ¼ mile away); Holley Railway Depot (approx. ¼ mile away); In Memory of All Those Servicemen (approx. ¼ mile away); In Honor of All Veterans (approx. ¼ mile away); Safe House / Brainard Home (approx. 0.4 miles away); State Street (approx. half a mile away); Eastern Orleans Memorial Post 202 (approx. 0.6 miles away).
 Touch for a list and map of all markers in Holley.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Markers in Kendall, NY for the first Norwegian immigrants.